zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 **Final Notes for Section 2:**

-I recommend you place the **.htaccess** file only INSIDE the folders you wish to protect, you can do this via FTP(SFTP).
-This will let you give free access to some folder in your WWW but hide any that contain this .htaccess we just created.This means anyone can access the WWW folder, but cannot access folders restricted by your .htaccess
+I recommend you place the `.htaccess` file only INSIDE the folders you wish to protect, you can do this via FTP(SFTP).
+This will let you give free access to some folder in your WWW but hide any that contain this `.htaccess` we just created.This means anyone can access the WWW folder, but cannot access folders restricted by your `.htaccess`

 To allow users access to only some folders and not others please see the **Final Notes Section 3:** section

-If you receive an **Internal Server Error** message when you try to access your page/directory, check for typing errors in your **.htaccess** file.
+If you receive an **Internal Server Error** message when you try to access your page/directory, check for typing errors in your `.htaccess` file.

-To un-protect a directory, delete the .htaccess and the .htpasswd files, or just rename the .htaccess file to .htaccess_off
+To un-protect a directory, delete the `.htaccess` and the `.htpasswd` files, or just rename the .htaccess file to .htaccess_off

 **Section 2.1 Changing my own password or that of other users**

-To change your own password inside an existing **.htpasswd** you must move(cd) to the location of **.htaccess** and use the htpasswd command.
+To change your own password inside an existing `.htpasswd` you must move(cd) to the location of `.htaccess` and use the `.htpasswd` command.
 Replace **username** in the below command for the name of the user you wish to change/update the password for.

 ~~~
 htpasswd .htpasswd username